 A few weeks ago I shared my small apartment makeover with the newly installed kitchen.
 This is where we will be staying when we visit Greece.
 But did you know there is another room to this space.
 Yes, we also have a bedroom.

 It is time I show you all the furniture that I tackled in there.
 A few weeks ago I had shown you the laminate table makeover into a farmhouse look which will be used as a computer table.
-Today I am sharing how to beautifully transform an Ikea Malm dresser.
+Today I am sharing how to beautifully transform a black Ikea Malm dresser.

 Disclosure: I was compensated for doing this post with product.
 However, all the opinions stated here are my own.
 I only use products I love and would recommend to my viewers.